 The 19th Amendment to the U.S. Constitution granted American women the right to vote, a right known as women’s suffrage, and was ratified on August 18, 1920, ending almost a century of protest.
 In 1848 the movement for women’s rights launched on a national level with the Seneca Falls Convention organized by Elizabeth Cady Stanton and Lucretia Mott.
 Following the convention, the demand for the vote became a centerpiece of the women’s rights movement.
 Stanton and Mott, along with Susan B. Anthony and other activists raised public awareness and lobbied the government to grant voting rights to women.
 After a lengthy battle, these groups finally emerged victorious with the passage of the 19th Amendment.[History.com]

-The fact is that like black Americans white men were quite comfortable with preventing white women from voting,.
+The fact is that as they have done to black Americans, white men were quite comfortable with preventing white women from voting,.
 White men believed that they and they alone were smart and responsible enough to elect leaders through the ballot box.
 In fact, they were basically the only candidates for elected office with the exception of a few cases.

 During America’s early history, women were denied some of the basic rights enjoyed by male citizens.
 For example, married women couldn’t own property and had no legal claim to any money they might earn, and no female had the right to vote.
 Women were expected to focus on housework and motherhood, not politics.

-Hillary Clinton’s early decision not to follow traditional first lady roles in the state of Arkansas may have forever ruined the way she has been unfairly perceived.
+Hillary Clinton’s early decision not to follow traditional first lady roles in the state of Arkansas may have forever ruined the way she is perceived.

-The undeniable truth is that white men were quite comfortable to deny their own white women the right to vote, own property, and even to have autonomy over their own financial resources.
+The undeniable truth is that white men were quite comfortable in denying their own white women the right to vote, own property, and even to have autonomy over their own financial resources.

 They were, and in many regards are still comfortable with having babies with their women while denying them the right to make decisions over their own reproductive rights.

-Thanks to the struggles of progressive women like those aforementioned and other unsung heroines and heroes women have had the autonomy to make decisions on their own.
+Thanks to the struggles of progressive women like those aforementioned and other unsung heroines and heroes, women have had some autonomy to make decisions on their own.

 Nevertheless, today some of the same challenges women faced pre-August 18, 1920, are still in play..
 It is inconceivable that in 2018 women would still be at risk of losing the right to make decisions as it relates to their own bodies.